Liz Parnov: Pole vault career

-Career

 Parnov won a silver medal at the 2011 World Youth Championships in Athletics, held in Lille.

 Her personal best of 4.50 metres, achieved on 17 February 2012 at Perth, is the Australian under-20 record, surpassing the record of her sister that she had tied in winning the Australian National Championship in 2010.
 While she was still age 17 at the time of the jump, which surpassed the World Youth Record, she was not eligible for the record because she turned 18 in 2012.

-At the 2020 Olympic Games her best height was 4.4m which meant that she was placed 12th in her qualifier.
+At the 2020 Olympic Games, her best height was 4.40m which meant that she was placed 12th in her qualifier.
 Parnov was eliminated from the pole vault qualifiers in controversial circumstances as officials failed to stop proceedings as rain tumbled down.
 She was forced to try her third attempt at 4.40m as the rain steadily increased. and in slippery, wet conditions was forced to abandon her next jump.

+After pole vaulting

-In December 2022 Parnov announced via her Instagram that she was “excited to embark on the next chapter of my life - how lucky am I to have lived one as a pole vaulter and now I get to begin the rest of my life”.
-Around the same time Parnov was confirmed as a contestant on reality TV show Australian Survivor to be broadcast in January 2023 on Network 10.
+In December 2022, Parnov announced via her Instagram that she was "excited to embark on the next chapter of my life - how lucky am I to have lived one as a pole vaulter and now I get to begin the rest of my life".
+Parnov is the marketing manager for the streetwear brand StreetX and studies global media and communications at Murdoch University.

+In November 2022, Parnov was confirmed as a contestant on the 10th season of the reality TV show Australian Survivor, titled Heroes V Villains, which premiered in January 2023 on Network 10.
+Parnov ended up winning the season and the $500,000 prize.

 Personal life

 She was coached by her father Alex Parnov, himself a former world class pole vaulter.
 Her older sister Vicky also competes in pole vault and is the 2012 Australian national champion.

+As of 2023, Parnov is in a relationship with Daniel Bradshaw, founder of StreetX.